jzerilli/tennis-api/README.md

 # tennis-api

 This is an api to predict the winner of a ATP Tour match.
 It was made using Flask, Sqlalchemy, and XGBoost.
+I created this because I wanted to get some more practice with web programming as well as data science techniques (I also am a huge tennis fan).

 The api is currently being hosted at https://tennis-prediction-api.herokuapp.com

-example usage of the api at https://tennis-match-predictor.herokuapp.com/
+Try the react app that uses the the api at https://tennis-match-predictor.herokuapp.com/

+This XGBoost model was trained on an dataset of tennis matches.
+The original dataset was gathered by Jeff Sackmann and can be found here: https://github.com/JeffSackmann/tennis_atp

 ### Current features